IndustryEssentials/ymir/README.md

 How do users choose to install GUI or CMD?

-1. We recommend most users install the GUI version, which has full support for model training and model iteration.
+1. Normal users are recommended to install GUI version, to support model training and iterating.

 2. If you need to modify the default configuration of the system, such as customizing labels and replacing training algorithms, it is recommended to install CMD;